aidenpham/Game-Theory-Agent/README.md

 This assignment demonstrated the ability to use functional and object-oriented programming.

-Please read the MS Word file for the full description of this assignment.
+Please read the MS Word file for the full description of this assignment and the pdf file for my finalized agent (with explanation of my strategy).